Preceptors must first be registered to access APEx.

 - The work completed by the student should be reflective of an entry-level MPH professional.

-If you would like to post an internship opportunity at your organization, please complete the intern request form or contact the Office of Public Health Practice (email@example.com).
+If you would like to post an internship or practicum opportunity at your organization, please complete the intern request form or contact the Office of Public Health Practice (email@example.com).
 You can also submit your opportunities be posted in Handshake, UAB’s online recruiting system that allows all UAB students 24/7 access to search jobs and apply for on-campus interviews.
 Visit Handshake to learn more.